-- Capacity payments for power and water consisting of a fixed capital component and a fixed operation and maintenance component ("fixed O&M"). - Electrical and water output payments consisting of a fuel adjustment component and a variable operation and maintenance component.
+- Capacity payments for power and water consisting of a fixed capital component and a fixed operation and maintenance component ("O&M"). - Electrical and water output payments consisting of a fuel adjustment component and a variable O&M component.

 Finance lease income